WordPress/meta-environment/docs/troubleshooting.md

 * **My IDE (or other tool) doesn't recognize `public_html` as a Git checkout:** Because `public_html` is a symlink, you may need to open `vagrant.local/www/wordpress-meta-environment/meta-repository/{site}/public_html` as the project root, instead of `vagrant.local/www/wordpress-meta-environment/{site}/public_html`.
 Another option is to use Git from the command line.

+* **Databases not created:** If you ran `vagrant destroy` after provisioning and then re-provisioned the symlinks created the first time around won't be removed.
+These are used to determine whether to import the database and install plugins.
+Removing the symlinked `public_html` folders should fix it.

 ## Problems with specific sites